Jaren Jackson Jr.: Recruiting

-Jackson was considered one of the top players in the 2017 graduating class.
-Scout.com ranked Jackson the 5th best player nationally, 1st at his position and 2nd overall in the Midwest region.
-247 Sports ranked him 7th nationally, being 4th in his position.
+Jackson was appraised for being one of the top players in the 2017 graduating class.
+Scout.com ranked Jackson the fifth-best player nationally, first at his position and second overall in the Midwest region.
+247Sports ranked him 7th nationally, being 4th in his position.
 ESPN ranked him 8th in the ESPN 100, being 2nd in his position and 2nd regionally.

 Jackson was recruited by a number of notable programs, including Michigan State, Notre Dame, Butler, Indiana, Purdue, Maryland, and several more.
 He was invited to partake in the McDonald's All-American Game played on March 29, 2017.